 - Keep objects off screen until you're ready to talk about them.

-- If you put everything on the slide at once, your audience will stop paying attention to what you're saying, and start paying attention to the text on your slides.
+- If you put everything on the slide at once, your audience will stop paying attention to what you're saying and focus on the text.

 - Use simple transitions such as Appear or Fade to keep your slides simple and clean.